racket/rhombus/rhombus/0000-rhombus.md

 More expressive binding operators can use a lower-level protocol where a binding is represented by transformers that generate checking and binding code.
-It gets complicated, and it's tied up with the propagation of static information, so the details are pushed out to [a separate document](binding-macros.md).
+It gets complicated, and it’s tied up with the propagation of static information, so the details are pushed out to [a separate document](binding-macros.md).
 After an expressive set of binding forms are implemented with the low-level interface, however,